SteveDunn/steve-dunn-blog/posts/2007/05/09/uploading-to-an-ftp-server-with-parameters.md

 ---
-title: 'Uploading to an FTP server with parameters'
+title: Uploading to an FTP server with parameters
 date: '2007-05-09T17:26:00+00:00'
 status: publish